 - Recordings of Issue Specific and Open Floor Hearings via Planning inspectorate site

-Timeline of process, scheme and Stonehenge Alliance written representations and submissions
+Timeline of process, scheme with Stonehenge Alliance written representations and submissions

 The links on the timeline take you to our documents published on the Planning Inspectorate library

 - 2025 to 2030 – New window for scheme completion

 - 2023 – Main five-year construction phase expected